-These are great opportunities to meet teachers, discuss the progress of students and discuss how best to support learning at home.
-Reports are also provided- see parent calendar of events on the school website
+These are great opportunities to meet teachers, discuss the progress of students and discuss how best to support learning at home, these are currently carried out on line.
+Reports are also provided.

 The school holds a range of Parent Information Evenings about the learner journey, careers and excursions